PRECIOUS-Gold prices ease ahead of Fed minutes as dollar firms

 easing programme, which helped drive gold prices to record highs

-in 2011, has pushed the metal down by nearly a fifth this year,
+in 2011, has pushed the metal down by a fifth this year, but

 "The Fed minutes tonight are more or less the only focus